Lusengeri/starship/README.md

-The Starship game is based on code provided by J. Hunt in his book 'Advanced Python Programming'.
-This current implementation builds upon the original features presented in the book to create a ready-to-play experience.
+The Starship game is inspired by the 'Starship Meteors' game described by J. Hunt in his book 'Advanced Python Programming'.
+This implementation intends to build upon the original concept to create fuller gaming experience.